Justin Time (film)

 Justin Time is a 2010 American direct-to-DVD teen action and fantasy film.
-It was released on DVD on March 9, 2010.
+It was released on DVD in March 2010.

 Plot

 An ancient and magical amulet which has the power to stop time is passed through generations.
-Justin, a part-Native American teenage tries to prevent an evil mogul from taking control of the object.
+Justin, a half-Shoshone kid, tries to prevent an evil mogul from taking control of the object with his imaginary friend, Olive.